 Two of Jerome’s cabaret shows, Something to Smile About (2008) and The Great American Love Song (2007) were nominated for multiple Desert Star Awards from the Desert Theatre League, including Outstanding Overall Cabaret Production.
 In 2013, Jerome received the Desert Star for Best Supporting Actor for his performance in Standing on Ceremony: The Gay Marriage Plays (Keith Coleman Productions).
 As an actor, Jerome has appeared with California Desert Regional Theater, the Palm Canyon Theater, the Joslyn Players, Thorny Theater and Desert Ensemble Theater Company (DETC) in Palm Springs.
 He was nominated for three Desert Star Awards for his work in the 2007-08 Season: Best Actor in a Musical (Precious Piglet and Her Pals, Indio Performing Arts Center), Best Supporting Actor in a Musical (Samson, Thorny Theater), and Best Supporting Actor in a Comedy (Run for your Wife, Joslyn Players).
 In 2015 Jerome performed the Palm Springs premiere of Fred Barton's cult classic Miss Gulch Returns, which garnered him another Desert Star nomination for Best Lead Performer, cabaret.

 Directing credits at DETC include the musical revues Broadway D-Lights (2014) Showstoppers (2015), Boys' Night Out (2016) and Here's to the Ladies (2017).
 In February 2016 Jerome made his dramatic directorial debut with a critically acclaimed production of Caryl Churchill's A Number.
-He was awarded three Desert Star Awards in 2016; for direction of A Number and for direction and performance in Showstoppers.
+He was awarded three Desert Star Awards in 2016: for direction of A Number and for direction and performance in Showstoppers.
 In 2017 he earned two additional awards: for direction and performance in Boys' Night Out.

 Jerome was a member of the Fulton Opera House Summer Repertory company in Lancaster, Pennsylvania in the late 1970s and holds a theater degree from Franklin and Marshall College.